Stable Inversion of Discrete-Time Linear Periodically Time-Varying Systems via Cyclic Reformulation: Main Results

-\begin{corollary} The LPTV system is periodically minimum phase if and only if $\rho(\Phi_{\rm inv}) < 1$, i.e., the stable inverse $P^{-1}$ exists. \end{corollary}
+\begin{corollary} The LPTV system is periodically minimum phase if and only if $\rho(\Phi_{\rm inv}) < 1$, i.e., the inverse $P^{-1}_r$ of Theorem~\ref{thm:main} is stable. \end{corollary}

-\begin{remark} The transmission zeros of the cycled plant $\check{P}$ are the \emph{periodic invariant zeros} of the LPTV system, as defined in the periodic systems theory \cite{bittanti2009}.
-Under the standing assumption $m = p$, the normal rank of the system matrix pencil is $Nn + Nm$, and the periodic invariant zeros correspond to values $z_0 \in \mathbb{C}$ such that
+\begin{remark}[Terminology] The term ``periodically minimum phase'' is used here solely as a shorthand for the zero condition in Definition~\ref{def:per_min_phase}, since the invariant zeros of $\check{P}$ are exactly the poles of the inverse.
+In the classical usage, minimum phase additionally requires the poles of a minimal realization (equivalently, the characteristic multipliers of the plant) to lie in the open unit disk; this is a separate property of the plant that is not needed for the stability of the inverse error dynamics.
+Under Assumption~\ref{ass:rd}, the system pencil of $\check{P}$ has full normal rank $Nn + Nm$, so the invariant zeros are equivalently the values $z_0$ at which

-These zeros coincide with the transmission zeros of the $N$-lifted LTI representation of the LPTV system (see \cite{vanzundert2018ijc,bittanti2009}).
-Theorem~\ref{thm:stability} therefore provides a characterization of stable inversion in terms of a standard structural property of the periodic system. \end{remark}
+for square systems that are reachable and observable they coincide with the transmission zeros of the transfer matrix, where it should be noted that for periodic systems the reachability and observability subspaces may be time-varying \cite{colaneri1995}.
+The invariant zeros of $\check{P}$ are the \emph{periodic invariant zeros} of the LPTV system \cite{grasselli1988,grasselli1991} and coincide with the invariant zeros of the $N$-lifted representation; see \cite{bittanti2009} for a unified treatment.
+Theorem~\ref{thm:stability} therefore characterizes stable inversion in terms of a standard structural property of the periodic system. \end{remark}